 On the flip side, you may want to decrease the resolution of your images before putting them online.
 This helps your images load faster.
 You’re also not giving out your full-resolution image that others might want to use without permission.

 A good rule-of-thumb is to post images no larger than 2000px on the longest end no larger than 1MB.
 But each social media site has its own recommendations.
-This website will help you find the right size for the different platforms.

 How to Change Image Resolution in Photoshop